controllerface/bvge/README.md

    5. tiers should help "ease" objects out as player moves away
    6. change from specifying subdivisions to specifying spacing instead
 6. gravity
-   1. objects should fall when gravity is enabled
+   1. ~~objects should fall when gravity is enabled~~
    2. consider "zones" which could be used to implement planet-side mechanics
-   3. radial zone for small space bound objects (asteroids, etc.) amy be cool
+   3. radial zone for small space bound objects (asteroids, etc.) may be cool
 7. collision layers
    1. physics objects should have a layer parameter to restrict collisions
    2. layer 0 should be an "always collide" layer so things don't clip out